-Branches are visual representations of the structures and sub-decisions in your statements in the Write tab of the NLG platform.
+Branches visualize the structures and sub-decisions in your statements in the Write tab of the NLG platform.
 Branches facilitate formulating statements in more variable ways and arranging their components according to given requirements.

-When writing a statement, you can branch at different points in the statement (called branches) to provide more than one way to express the information.
-Use branching to create branches that span one or more words, phrases or whole statements.
+When writing a statement, you can branch off at different points in the statement to provide more than one way to express its information.
+Use branching to create branches that span one or more words, phrases or even whole statements.

-- The branches appear one below the other in the Write Tab, so you can keep track of your construction.
-For each branch, you can specify in the branchings different modes of deciding which branch to render.
+- Branches appear one below the other in the Write Tab, so you can keep track of your construction.
+At each branching, you can specify different modes of deciding which branch to render.

 - You can copy and paste branches as well as change the order of the branches by drag and drop.

-- You can create branches at any point in the statements.
-This means you can create also (sub)-branches within a branch and also within a container.
+- You can create branches at any point in a statement.
+This means you can also create (sub)-branches within a branch and within a container (see the warning below).

 If you create branches within a container, they are not visible in the statement, but only in the container settings.

-You create branches in the Write Tab by marking these parts of a statement, that should have more than one variant (and clicking on the branching icon).
-With this marking, you define the starting and ending point for a branch: a point where the statements will split into one or more branches (branching) and the point where the branches come together again.
+You create branches in the Write Tab by marking those parts of a statement that should have more than one variant and clicking on the branching icon.
+With this marking, you define the starting and ending point for a branch: a point where the statements will split into one or more branches (a branching) and the point where the branches come together again.